aschipper/LLM-data-extractor-from-reports-ollama-/README.md

-# 💻 CLI Usage: `LLM_data_extractor_optuna_repo`
+# 💻 CLI Usage: `LLM-data-extractor-from-reports-ollama-`
-` LLM_data_extractor_optuna_repo ` is a command-line tool for running and evaluating task-based generation experiments using customizable models, input data, and output settings.
+` LLM-data-extractor-from-reports-ollama- ` is a command-line tool for running and evaluating task-based generation experiments using customizable models, input data, and output settings.

 # Installation
 ## **Install Ollama** on Linux